Great Big Sea: Later career

 On February 23, 2010, band member Séan McCann released his debut solo album Lullabies for Bloodshot Eyes to pleasing critical success.
-The nine track collection was recorded over the course of several months earlier this year at GreatBigStudio in St. John's.
+The nine track collection was recorded over the course of several months at GreatBigStudio in St. John's.

 On July 13, 2010, Great Big Sea released their new album Safe Upon the Shore in North America.
 Alan's "From the Road" blog on the band's website, originally confirmed its production in an April posting, speaking also of the album's subsequent release in July.
 "Nothing But A Song" is the first single off the bands' ninth studio recording, with a subsequent tour kicking off at the end of the summer 2010.

 The Canadian television series Republic of Doyle uses Great Big Sea's "Oh Yeah" as its theme song.

 Great Big Sea appeared on "It's Friday", a song by Dean Brody on his 2012 album Dirt.

-Great Big Sea announced a 'greatest hits' album titled "XX" in October 2012, accompanied by a 20th anniversary tour with 32 dates in 28 cities across the US and Canada which kicked off on March 5, 2013 in Los Angeles and finished in St. John's on April 23, 2013.
+Great Big Sea announced a 'greatest hits' album titled XX in October 2012, accompanied by a 20th anniversary tour with 32 dates in 28 cities across the US and Canada which kicked off on March 5, 2013, in Los Angeles and finished in St. John's on April 23, 2013.

 McCann's departure

 In 2013, McCann announced that he would be leaving the band at the end of the XX tour, much to the dismay of his bandmates.

 In an interview with Bob Mersereau for the CBC, McCann discussed his life changes.
 "I stopped drinking two and a half years ago, I've decided to leave the band I've been in for 20 years.
 I'm 46 years old, and I've decided to make ...changes."

-In 2020, McCann coauthored a memoir with his wife, Andrea Aragon, titled "One Good Reason" that discusses his early life, battle with addiction and how this affected his life in the band.
-In it, McCann says that struggling to maintain his new sobriety he told his bandmates in January of 2013 that XX would be his last tour with the band, but the rest of the band and its management refused to announce this publicly.
+In 2020, McCann coauthored a memoir with his wife, Andrea Aragon, titled One Good Reason that discusses his early life, battle with addiction and how this affected his life in the band.
+In it, McCann says that struggling to maintain his new sobriety he told his bandmates in January 2013 that XX would be his last tour with the band, but the rest of the band and its management refused to announce this publicly.
 Finally, in November 2013 with XX almost over, McCann announced his departure himself in a tweet, feeling that the fans needed to know.
 While largely vilified by Great Big Sea fans with little said by the band or management to counter this view, McCann claims he was devastated by how Great Big Sea ended and wishes it could have gone differently.